Reflexology at HTC

 The therapist may recommend a course of treatments.

 Whilst the art of reflexology dates back to Ancient Egypt, India, and China, this therapy was not introduced to the West until Dr. William Fitzgerald developed ‘Zone therapy’.
 He believed that reflex areas on the feet and hands were linked to other areas and organs of the body within the same zone.

 In the 1930s, Eunice Ingham further developed this zone theory into what is known as reflexology today.
 Her opinion was that congestion or tension in any part of the foot is mirrored in the corresponding part of the body.

 What about pregnancy and Reflexology?

 Obviously, when you are pregnant you want to make sure that everything you do is safe for both you and your baby.
 Reflexology is generally considered safe throughout pregnancy, provided there are no complications and your reflexologist knows that you’re pregnant.
 Complications such as miscarriages are more common in the first term of pregnancy, some reflexologists are not prepared to treat during the first trimester.

-Talk to either Juliette, our Reflexologist or Clarissa McManus, Senior Osteopath & Women’s Health Lead regarding the optimal time frames and benefits of Reflexology around pregnancy and postnatal phases.
+Talk to either Samantha, our Reflexologist or one of our osteopaths regarding the optimal time frames and benefits of Reflexology around pregnancy and postnatal phases.
 It would be often prudent for a patient to wait until after their 12-week scan before commencing a course of reflexology treatments, especially you have not had reflexology before.